suika2engine/suika2/README.md

 ## Suika2 Pro for Creators

 [`Suika2 Pro for Creators`](https://github.com/suika2engine/suika2/wiki/5.-Suika2-Pro-for-Creators) is Suika2's sister application, a visual development tool for Windows and Mac that provides developers with a debugger and package export function.

+## Suika2 Kirara

+[`Suika2 Kirara`](https://github.com/suika2engine/kirara) is Suika2's GUI application.
+If you are not familiar with scripting, please consider using Kirara.

 ## Contribution